Vatican finds only empty graves in search for body of Emanuela Orlandi | DW | 11.07.2019

 Pietro Orlandi, who is now 60 years old, said some people in the Vatican might have been involved in his sister's disappearance.

-"I've always hoped she's alive, and to find her alive," he said.
+"I've always hoped she's alive, and to find her alive," he said before the graves were opened.
 "But if Emanuela is dead and is buried there, it's right that what has been hidden for so many years comes to light."

 Every evening, DW sends out a selection of the day's news and features.
 Sign up here.